SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/OpenAI Flip-Flops and '10% Chance of Outperforming Humans in Every Task by 2027' - 3K AI Researchers.md

 ## Metadata
 - Author: [[AI Explained]]
+- Date: 2024-01-12
 - Full Title: OpenAI Flip-Flops and '10% Chance of Outperforming Humans in Every Task by 2027' - 3K AI Researchers
 - Category: #articles
+- Summary: OpenAI has made some significant changes in its approach to AI development, including a shift in focus from maximizing user engagement to prioritizing intelligence amplification and tools that empower all humans.
+The company's GPT store allows builders to create their own versions of chat GPTs and monetize them through user engagement.
+However, there have been concerns about the addictive nature of AI models and the potential risks of building superintelligence.
+OpenAI's recent announcement about GPT 4 learning from user chats and personalizing responses has raised questions about the line between tools and replacements for human labor.
+Additionally, the company's partnerships with publishers and talks with media companies like CNN and Fox raise concerns about the future of independent journalism in a world dominated by AI giants.
+The article also mentions a recent survey of AI researchers, which provides insights into their predictions about the future of AI.
 - URL: https://youtube.com/watch?v=cI108ly0hXs&si=01SXBzQMpzPdN-j3

 ## Highlights